mo-qassem/aws-bootcamp-cruddur-2023/journal/week1.md

 ## 05. Research best practices of Dockerfiles and attempt to implement it in your Dockerfile.

+- #### Minimize the number of layers.
+  > That is what we did with multistage by offloading the heavy lifting to the first Docker image and copying the artifact to the second image with a minimal base image to lunch applications.
+- #### Decouple applications.
+  > Each container should have only one concern.
+Decoupling applications into multiple containers makes it easier to scale horizontally and reuse containers, similler like we doing with **cruddur**.

 ## 06. Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces.

 - ### Faced new error, solved it by add the below command to `frontend-react-js` `Dockerfile`.